 - " Loans are given directly to companies and to a lesser degree, private individuals.
 The largest portion of loans are investment loans, aimed at helping smaller companies grow their businesses.
-Agriculture has traditionally been a large segment and constituted 45% of the loan portfolio at end-September 2017.
-Manufacturing and processing industry makes up 21% and private individuals 6% (see Exhibit 3). - " Funds aimed at venture capital/equity investments are managed by external funds, with partnership agreements and consultation committees in place to safeguard that programmes are followed.
+Agriculture has traditionally been a large segment and constituted 40% of the loan portfolio at December 2017.
+Manufacturing and processing industry makes up 22% and private individuals 11% (see Exhibit 3). - " Funds aimed at venture capital/equity investments are managed by external funds, with partnership agreements and consultation committees in place to safeguard that programmes are followed.
 Fund managers typically also invest own money in these funds.
 The programmes aimed at equity investments have a large expected loss and therefore there are larger risk coverage reserves. - " Guarantees are given to banks to stimulate lending to borrowers who have viable business strategies but might lack enough own funds or enough collateral.
 Altum aims to grow primarily through guarantees going forward.

-Exhibit 3 Loanbook breakdown
+Loanbook breakdown

-Agriculture and forestry
+• Agriculture and forestry

-Manufacturing

-Private individuals

-Retail and wholesale
+• Retail and wholesale

-Other
+• Other